 Lab 1 In-Class: Introduction to Java

-Generally in lab you will be typing shell commands into an xterm (terminal)
+Generally in lab you will be typing shell commands into an xterm window,

-emacs, and using Firefox to access files that have been put on the
+emacs, and using Netscape to access files that have been put on the

 - log into Linux and open up an xterm window, emacs,

-on the panel across the top of your screen).
+on the GNOME panel across the bottom of your window --

-- In Firefox go to the home page for this course (it should be your
+- In Netscape go to the home page for this course (you should have

 clicking on the link for the in-class part of lab 1.